COATnor/coatnor.github.io/index.rst

 To be ready for data upload, dataset files need to be formatted according to mandatory formatting rules.
 Find more details in the :ref:`data formatting section <formatting>`

-Moreover, before uploading a dataset a user need to check that the corresponding protocol is already uploaded in the system.
+Before uploading a dataset a user needs to check that the corresponding protocol is already uploaded in the system.
 If not yet available, the first operation is to upload a protocol.
 See more details in the :ref:`protocol uploading section <protocol>`

-To help performing all the required steps before data upload, the :ref:`quick check section <check>` helps to make sure that everything is compliant
+To help performing all the required steps before data upload, the :ref:`quick check section <check>` helps to make sure that everything is ready for upload.

 Uploading datasets
 __________________________________________